yixinzou/yixinzou.github.io/group.md

 permalink: /group/
 ---

 Since 2023, I lead the Human-Centered Security and Privacy group at the Max Planck Institute for Security and Privacy (MPI-SP).
-Our research seeks to empower end-users with more literacy and agency over their personal data when interacting with socio-technical systems.
-We are strong believers of interdisciplinary research and have established several collaborations with scholars in law and social sciences.
-We always look for opportunities to engage with communities, companies, policymakers, and non-profit organizations to translate our research into impacts.

-A few directions of ongoing research in my group include:
+Our vision is to make technologies safer and more equitable for everyone, particularly for underserved communities.
+Below are a few topics we are currently working on:

 <ul>
-    <li><b>Accessibility</b>: e.g., making technology more accessible to underserved populations, such as deaf and hard-of-hearing individuals and older adults</li>
+    <li><b>Accessibility</b>: e.g., identifying and understanding the challenges faced by deaf and hard-of-hearing individuals and older adults</li>
-    <li><b>Cross-cultural security and privacy</b>: e.g., examining security and privacy advice and experiences in the majority world</li>
+    <li><b>Cross-cultural studies</b>: e.g., examining security and privacy advice and experiences in the majority world</li>
     <li><b>Responsible AI</b>: e.g., developing interventions that help laypeople better understand the risks and harms of artificial intelligence (AI) systems</li>
-    <li><b>Trust and safety</b>: e.g., auditing and mitigating emerging threats on social media platforms, such as scams and image-based sexual abuse</li>
+    <li><b>Trust and safety</b>: e.g., auditing and mitigating emerging threats on online platforms, such as scams and image-based sexual abuse</li>
 </ul>

+We are strong believers of interdisciplinary research and have established several collaborations with scholars in law and social sciences.
+We always look for opportunities to engage with communities, companies, policymakers, and non-profit organizations to translate our research into impacts.

-My group's research has been funded by the Max Planck Society, the German Research Foundation (Deutsche Forschungsgemeinschaft or "DFG"), Google, and Meta.
+Our research has been funded by the Max Planck Society, the German Research Foundation (Deutsche Forschungsgemeinschaft or “DFG”), Google, and Meta.

 <!-- Elissa: I use computational, economic, and social science methods to understand & model users’ safety decision-making processes.
 I specifically investigate inequities that arise in these processes and work directly with marginalized and at-risk communities to design systems that facilitate safety equitably and respectfully.